Tablet netiquette rules are the culture of using open face touchscreen computers. So, easily movable hand held devices.

 It is possible to take notes on a laptop.
 It is more acceptable to take notes on a tablet.
 This is a social constraint.

 Customary practices deal with social constraints as well as technical use.
-These computers can be used in a lot of situations.
+We use them in a lot of situations.
 They are appropriate in most settings.

 Most people will not use a tablet unless it is acceptable because they are big enough for everyone to see.
 How we use them is situational.

 There is no keyboard or case to close.
-Keyboards can be attached or connected.
-Cases are often purchased.
+But, keyboards are compatible accessories.
+Cases are purchased.

 Schools use tablets in classrooms.
 People use them as entertainment devices.
 Laptops are more popular for business and in home use.
 The tablet market is a niche.

 Tablet Netiquette Rules.
 Guidelines and tips for effective communication with open face touch screen computers.
 These things are highly mobile.
 Not quite ultra, but they can be carried a lot of places.

 The customs of use have an element of respect.
 Public influence is a factor.
 More respect for our surroundings than a smartphone.